dr8co/PrivacyShield/README.md

 The passwords are encrypted (and Base64-encoded) before being stored in a file.
 The actual encryption is done in two steps:

-1. Encrypt the 'password' field of a record (the actual password) using the `256-bit Serpent cipher in counter mode (CTR)`.
+1. The 'password' field of a record (the actual password) is encrypted using the `256-bit Serpent cipher in counter mode (CTR)`.
-2. Encrypt all the fields (including the encrypted password) using the `256-bit AES cipher in cipher block chaining mode (CBC)`.
+2. All the fields (including the encrypted password) are encrypted using the `256-bit AES cipher in cipher block chaining mode (CBC)`.

 The keys (256-bit) for the two steps are derived from the primary password using the [PBKDF2 algorithm](https://en.wikipedia.org/wiki/PBKDF2)
 ([salted](https://en.wikipedia.org/wiki/Salt_(cryptography))